kubernetes/website/docs/concepts/workloads/pods/disruptions.md

 | pod-x  *available*   |                     |                    |

-All 3 pods are part of an deployment, and they collectively have a PDB which requires that there be at least 2 of the 3 pods available at all times.
+All 3 pods are part of an deployment, and they collectively have a PDB which requires there be at least 2 of the 3 pods to be available at all times.

-The cluster administrator want to reboot into a new kernel version to fix a bug in the kernel.
+For example, assume the cluster administrator wants to reboot into a new kernel version to fix a bug in the kernel.
 The cluster administrator first tries to drain `node-1` using the `kubectl drain` command.
 That tool tries to evict `pod-a` and `pod-x`.
 This succeeds immediately.
 Both pods go into the `terminating` state at the same time.